 2. Kare-Kare – classic Pinoy dish featuring oxtail and vegetables cooked in a thick peanut sauce.
 Yum!

-3. Chicken Adobo / Pork Adobo - a simple yet reliably delicious Filipino staple.
+3. Chicken Adobo / Pork Adobo – a simple yet reliably delicious Filipino staple.
 It’s chicken or pork (or both!) braised in garlic, vinegar, oil, soy sauce.
-Tastes better than it looks!
+This Philippine cuisine tastes better than it looks!

 The Asian Grandmother’s Cookbook blog says that every Filipino family has their own adobo recipe, and fortunately they share a few variations.